V. T. Bhattathiripad

-Vellithuruthi Thazhathu Karutha Patteri Raman Bhattathiripad (26 March 1896 – 12 February 1982), also known as V. T. Bhattathiripad, was an Indian social reformer, dramatist and an Indian independence activist.
-He was best known for his contributions in the reformation of the casteism and conservatism that existed in the Namboothiri community.
+Vellithuruthi Thazhathu Karutha Patteri Raman Bhattathiripad (26 March 1896 – 12 February 1982) was an Indian social reformer, dramatist and an Indian independence activist.
+He was best known for his contributions in the reformation of the Namboothiri community.
 He wrote a number of books which include a play, Adukkalayail Ninnu Arangathekku and his autobiography, Kanneerum Kinavum (Tears and Dreams in English) and many critics consider them as notable works in Malayalam literature.
 Kerala Sahitya Akademi honoured him with distinguished fellowship in 1976.